China police freeze two Trafigura bank accounts over alleged fraud

 Zhang bought 700,000 barrels of gasoline from Trafigura at market price using letters of credit issued by QUE and then sold them back to Trafigura at a discount of $32 million, two official sources with direct knowledge of the investigations said.

-The senior Trafigura source said in December that Tian believed Zhang was the authorized agent of QUE, and that Zhang had represented other companies in previous transactions without problems.
+The senior Trafigura source said in December that Tian believed Zhang was the authorised agent of QUE, and that Zhang had represented other companies in previous transactions without problems.